 Asking for help

 Writers can strengthen their skills on their own, but it’s a lot of hard work.
 Reaching out to other writers will shorten the learning curve considerably.
 Critique partners can help identify your weak areas and offer strategies to improve.
-They also will know of resources which might help.
+They also will know of resources that might help.

-The no-brainer: READ
+The no-brainer: Read

-No matter what areas need to be worked on, books can help.
-Find inspiration through your favorite fiction authors and in ‘how to’ books (here’s a great list to start on).
-Pick up a few and take notes.
 If you can, pair up with another writer to read the same book and then discuss it.
 Learning together gives you a better chance to fully understand any topic.
-This is what Becca and I did for an entire year, and our understanding of writing craft soared.
+Becca and I did this for an entire year, and our understanding of writing craft soared.
 It was time well spent.

 Resources, resources, resources